 Phase III Cardiac Rehabilitation

 Phase III Cardiopulmonary Rehabilitation is for individuals with a diagnosed cardiopulmonary health condition such as heart attack or lung disease, or who have completed Phase II Cardiac Rehab.
 Patients attend supervised one-hour classes two times a week.
 A heart monitor is worn once each month and vital signs are taken twice each class.
 Patients are encouraged to individualize and maintain their own exercise routine.
-Phase III Cardiopulmonary Rehab is generally a self-pay program and is not covered by Medicare and most insurance companies.
+Phase III Cardiopulmonary Rehab is generally a self-pay program and is not covered by Medicare or most insurance companies.

 Both phases of Cardiopulmonary Rehab require an order from your physician.